Ouranosinc/Magpie/docs/configuration.rst

 Following configuration parameters are used to define specific values that are related to security configurations.
-Again, the `Loading Settings`_ will be processed beforehand and all ``magpie.[variable_name]`` setting definitions remain available as described at the start of the `Configuration`_ section.
+Again, the `Loading Settings`_ will be processed beforehand and all ``magpie.[variable_name]`` setting definitions remain available as described at the start of the :ref:`Configuration` section.

 - ``MAGPIE_SECRET``
   .. no default since explicit value is now required